vipulsetty/su24-words/README.md

 After all _8p_ letters have been auctioned off in the round, each player tries to make as high-scoring a word as they can.
 A word will be considered valid if and only if it appears in a standard word list that we will supply.
 The score of the word is based on the points associated with the letters (see table below).
-In addition, a player who uses all words letters receives a 50 point bonus.
+In addition, a player who uses all 7 letters receives a 50 point bonus.
-There is no bonus for words containing fewer than words letters.
+There is no bonus for words containing fewer than 7 letters.
 The score is added to the player's total score, and the game continues with the next round.